Before painting, and especially in the case of commissioned murals, I will design a work as completely as I can.

 Medium and Materials:

-For murals I use Solver Brite-Glow low sheen acrylic paint, which is made specifically for signwriters
+For murals I use Solver Brite-Glow low sheen acrylic paint, (no longer available), which is made specifically for signwriters

 and scenic artists.
 It is an Australian made product.